 Some critics may caution against seniors switching to VoIP phone services because its functionality is dependent upon your electric and internet services, meaning that a power or internet outage could also result in a phone outage.
 Ooma can mitigate these risks.

-The Ooma Connect 4G can transmit a phone call via Sprint’s nationwide 4G LTE network.
+If you have the Ooma Premier plan, the Ooma Telo 4G, also known as an Ooma Telo Safety Phone, can transmit a phone call via advanced nationwide 4G LTE network.
 Therefore, if your internet service goes out, the device will automatically reroute calls from your traditional internet connection to a cellular one.
 This provides seamless connectivity to make and receive calls without needing to manually switch the connection type.

 Smart home technology is expanding to eldercare, as explained in a WSJ audio podcast.
 For example, consider how a family member may want to monitor a loved one remotely with smart home security sensors.